 This whole week I’m posting five recipes from long ago that are my wife’s favorite recipe requests.
 These recipes got buried in the archives so I’m taking this week to bring them back to life!

 Sometimes.
 In the Winter.
 You need something comforting.
 Something that makes you feel at home.
-I had a need for something like that a week ago and so I came up with this creation.
+I had a need for something like that a week ago and so I came up with these Savory Breakfast Rolls.

 I call it the savory roll.
 It is a brioche dough which is rolled around pork sausage, pesto sauce, and mozzarella.
 Oh and there is gravy obviously.
 This dish was a little bit of work, but my goodness was it delicious.
 Betsy and I ate them for an entire week and we never got sick of them.
 Let’s make them.

 1) To make the dough, combine all ingredients except flour and mix well.
 Then slowly mix in flour.
 Dough will be very moist.

 2) Cover dough loosely and let rise at room temperature for 2 hours.
 Then store in fridge overnight if possible, but at least chill it for a few hours.